aldipiroli/bathymetry_heatmap/README.md

-# Generates a heat map for bathymetry datas
+# Generates a heat map for bathymetry data.